Information and Updates for AltEn near Mead, Nebraska

 The Nebraska Department of Environment and Energy (NDEE) has approved the revised “Proposed Land Application Approach for Management of Water from AltEn Site” document from the AltEn Facility Response Group (AFRG).

-NDEE receives revised land application proposal - August 28, 2023
+NDEE receives revised land application proposal - February 26, 2024

 The Nebraska Department of Environment and Energy (NDEE) has received a revised land application approach from the AltEn Facility Response Group (AFRG).

-The revised land application approach can be viewed on NDEE’s public records portal in a document titled “Land Application,” filed Aug.
-18, 2023.
+The revised land application approach can be viewed on NDEE’s public records portal in a document titled “Land Application,” filed Feb.
+7, 2024.

 NDEE is reviewing the proposed revisions.

 The land application approach document describes how the AFRG determines its rate of application for treated wastewater from the AltEn facility.
-The proposed amendments do not change the facility’s National Pollutant Discharge Elimination System (NPDES) permits.
+The proposed revisions do not change the facility’s National Pollutant Discharge Elimination System (NPDES) permits.

 Documents